strongjaw15/react-portfolio/README.md

 ### Post Script

-When I initially thought that I had built this site to completiong I was using react-router.
+When I initially thought that I had built this site to completion I was using react-router.
 But I was required to deploy this project to GitHub pages, and there are severe compatability issues between GH Pages and react-router that I was not able to overcome.
 So I tried to make my own 'routing' using window.location.href but ran into what I suspect are the same core reasons that react-router doesn't work.
 So I got rid of routing totally and set up a fakeLocation stateful variable that is set by onClick events in my nav bar.
 Throughout the code there may still be remnants of my two different routing attempts.

 ## Visuals